Indoor vs. Outdoor Gardens

-We all know that plants use a process called photosynthesis to mix light, carbon dioxide, and water to create food that helps it grow.
+We all know that plants use a process called photosynthesis to mix light, carbon dioxide, and water to create food that helps them grow.
 This process has an important byproduct: clean oxygen.

 Plants indoors and outdoors can create cleaner air quality for you, although you’ll likely notice the benefits more strongly inside your home.

 Indoor and outdoor growing both have their strengths and weakness, and it’s largely up to personal preference and your situation.

 You could try a mix of both.
 Many growers like to begin growing their plants indoors where they can closely watch and nurture them in a controlled environment.
 Then, when plants start to outgrow their pots, you could find an outdoor home for them where they can thrive in a larger environment.
 However, when it comes to getting started, life is usually much easier with the help of grow room packages.